yumiaery/CPSC481-PROJECT/ReadMe.md

  7. **Add Appointment**:
    - You can add an appointment by selecting a free time slot on the calendar and filling in the required details.
    - This allows you to book a slot for a patient with the desired doctor at a specific time.
-   - You can do this only in the daily or weekly view, since you can view what time you are booking it for
+   - You can do this only in the daily or weekly view, since you can view what time you are booking it for.
+For the monthly view, clicking on the desired day to take you to that day's daily view will allow you to book appointments.

    ### Detailed Steps: